 “Why does she stay?”

-This is the question asked most often about women who are battered.
+This is the question asked most often about women who are abused.
 It places all of the responsibility for the abuse on the person experiencing the abuse and not on the abuser and indicates a lack of understanding about the dynamics of battering.
 It also reveals a tendency to blame victims as it is sometimes followed by “she must like it.”

 The real question that should be asked is “Why does he abuse her?”